Hypercubed/starz/README.md

 - Each controlled system receives an additional ship each 25 turns.
 - To transfer ships, left click on a system you control and then right click on a target system.
 - This will send all available ships, less one, from the source system to the target system.
-- Right click on the hyperspace lane between the systems to send half of the available ships.
+- Right click on the hyperspace lane between the systems to equalize ships between the systems, or attack the target system with half of the available ships.
 - If the target system is uninhabited, you will capture it automatically.
-- If the target system is controlled by another player, a battle will ensue.
+- If the target system is inhabitable or controlled by another player, a battle will ensue.
 - The player with the most ships on the target system after all ships have arrived will take control of the system.
+Only the difference in ships remains.

 ## Mouse Controls